Please ensure Javascript is enabled for purposes of website accessibility

 @istr name,Description,Collective,FQDN,Role,ServerID

-uc-s1,UC 2006 Demo Server 1,uc-s1,uc-s1.osisoft.int,1,{SERVER1_ID} ; Role 1 = Primary
+uc-s1,UC 2006 Demo Server 1,uc-s1,uc-s1.osisoft.int,1,{SERVER1_ID}; Role 1 = Primary

-uc-s2,UC 2006 Demo Server 2,uc-s1,uc-s2.osisoft.int,2,{SERVER2_ID} ; Role 2 = Secondary
+uc-s2,UC 2006 Demo Server 2,uc-s1,uc-s2.osisoft.int,2,{SERVER2_ID}; Role 2 = Secondary

-3. Open a command window.
+3. Open a terminal or command prompt window.

 4. Navigate to the ..\PI\adm directory.